tasticwales/FileConvert/README.md

 # FileConvert

 Simple demonstration console application for converting from CSV to XML or JSON formats.
 Conversion from XML to CSV also included as proof of concept.
-Really simle database implementation to showcase repository pattern usage.
+Really simple database implementation to showcase repository pattern usage.

 .NET Core console application